brawyn77/GA-Connect/README.md

 ### How we divided labour
 Brad built the API (utilising online tutorials and class material) and had trouble with the routes mainly due to finding the right syntax (which was solved by searching Google, talking to classmates and the instructors).
-Luke assisted with the routes and developed the authentication.
+Luke assisted with the routes and developed the authentication for user registration, logins and JSON web tokens.
 Stephen built a static client and then focussed on working with Luke to utilise Backbone to improve the user experience.
-Brad assisted the team in finding a suitable script to access the API (obtained from a Google search)from the front end but could not get it to work with authentication switched on.
-He then passed this on to Luke who solved this problem.
+Brad assisted the team in finding a suitable script to access the API (obtained from a Google search) from the front end but could not get it to work with authentication switched on.
+He then passed this on to Luke who solved this problem by reducing the authenciation requirements on most API routes.
-We had working parts but needed to put it all together so Luke and Stephen worked on the backbone while Brad continued to work on integrating the pictures into the profiles.
+We had working parts but needed to put it all together so Luke and Stephen worked on the Backbone while Brad continued to work on integrating the pictures into the profiles.
 Brad tried to seed the data but was unsuccessful so he used the mongoimport commands to insert the GridFs files into mongo and then linked them to the userProfile model using db.userProfile.update.

-## Personas & user stories
+## Personas and user stories
 We created 3 personas to flesh out the specific needs for each type of user GA Connect is intended to serve.

-- **Mark the networker:** Mark is a Product Management student who just sarted building his startup.
-He"d like to network with other entrepreneurial GA students so they can share their journey together and provide each other helpful advice.
+- **Mark the networker:** Mark is a Product Management student who just started building his startup.
+He'd like to network with other entrepreneurial GA students so they can share their journey together and provide each other helpful advice.
 - **Bill the job hunter:** Bill is a Web Development Immersive student who has almost completed the course who wants to get a job as a junior web developer in the startup Orange Bubble.
-He"d like to continue meeting up with other WDI students after the course to work together on building their portfolios, on their CVs, practice interviews and keep each other accountable for attending networking events.
+He'd like to continue meeting up with other WDI students after the course to work together on building their portfolios, on their CVs, practice interviews and keep each other accountable for attending networking events.
 - **Adam the startup builder:** Adam is a Web Development Immersive student looking for one UX Design Immersive student and one Product Management student to build a startup together.
 - **Emily the administrator:** Emily is a GA administrator responsible for the management of students and classes.
 She wants to encourage GA students across courses to get to know each other better.